-• The Trust has met and is expected to meet the activity thresholds and activity plan in H1,

-QVH BoD PUBLIC \$45 bas been delivered with the current cost base.
-The Trust will review the establishment Page 44 of 27equired to maintain and deliver performance.

-• Review vacancies and establishment for H2.
+- The Trust has met and is expected to meet the activity thresholds and activity plan in H1, this has been delivered with the current cost base.
+The Trust will review the establishment required to maintain and deliver performance. - Review vacancies and establishment for H2.